stunnaxdn/digitalnotewallet/README.md

 	rainmanp7

 At the moment we are using preferred builds to develop and test software.
-These are based on Mac OS Sierra, Mac OS High Sierra, Windows 10 64bit and Linux (Lubuntu ver 17.1)
+These are based on Mac OS Sierra, Mac OS High Sierra, Windows 10 64bit and Linux (Lubuntu ver 17.1).

-Qt Creator is used on Macs and Microsoft Visual Studio community 2017 for Windows
+Qt Creator is used on Macs and Microsoft Visual Studio community 2017 for Windows.

 All patches are to be sent via a Github pull request.